 Variety of current medical and surgical procedures commonly performed on athletic populations.

 ATTR 655.
 Integrated Functional Human Performance.
 3 Hours.

-A course designed to instruct the student in the theory of integrated functional human performance and design application of the material to integrate knowledge learned with professional experience and prior learning in fitness and rehabilitation.
+A course designed to instruct the student in the theory of integrated functional human performance and design and rehabilitation.

 ATTR 685.
 Field Concentration 1.
 2 Hours.

-A course designed to enhance knowledge and field experience in specialized areas of athletic training practice.
+A course designed to enhance knowledge and field experience.

 ATTR 695.
 Independent Study.
 1-6 Hours.